National Treasure UK Actor Maggie Smith Dies Aged 89 - UrduPoint

 'National Treasure' UK Actor Maggie Smith Dies Aged 89

-London, (APP - UrduPoint / Pakistan Point News - 28th Sep, 2024) Oscar-winning British actor Maggie Smith, a star of stage and screen for more than seven decades, died in hospital in London on Friday, her sons announced, prompting a flood of tributes led by King Charles III.
+London, (APP - UrduPoint / Pakistan Point News - 28th Sep, 2024) Britain's Maggie Smith, the double Oscar-winner who shone on stage and screen for more than seven decades, has died in hospital in London, her sons announced Friday, prompting a flood of tributes.

-"It is with great sadness we have to announce the death of Dame Maggie Smith.
-She passed away peacefully in hospital early this morning," Chris Larkin and Toby Stephens said in a statement.
+"It is with great sadness we have to announce the death of Dame Maggie Smith," Chris Larkin and Toby Stephens said in a statement.

 And she achieved late-career international fame for her depiction of the acerbic Dowager Countess of Grantham Violet Crawley in the hit television series "Downton Abbey".

-Britain's head of state Charles called her "a national treasure" who was admired around the world.

-He also paid tribute to her "warmth and wit that shone through both on and off the stage", posting a photograph of him sharing a joke with the actor.
+Britain's King Charles II called her "a national treasure" who was admired around the world.
+Paying tribute to her "warmth and wit that shone through both on and off the stage", he posted a photograph of him sharing a joke with the actor.

 Prime Minister Keir Starmer also called her a "true national treasure" while the Bafta tv and film academy saluted "a legend of British stage and screen".